 Whether the individuals concerned acted with prudence in the circumstances considering their responsibilities to the organization, its employees, the public at large, and the federal or state government.

-Significant deviations from the established practices of the organization which may unjustifiably increase the award’s cost.
+Significant deviations from the established practices of the Grantee which may unjustifiably increase the award’s cost.

 Replacement Property

 Property acquired using the proceeds from the sale of existing property or by using existing property as a trade-in towards new property.

+Research and Development (R&D)

+Means all research activities, both basic and applied, and all development activities that are performed under the grant award.
+The term research also includes activities involving the training of individuals in research techniques where such activities utilize the same facilities as other research and development activities and where such activities are not included in the instruction function.

+For this purpose:

+“Research” is defined as a systematic study directed toward fuller scientific knowledge or understanding of the subject studied.

+“Development” is the systematic use of knowledge and understanding gained from research directed toward the production of useful materials, devices, systems, or methods, including design and development of prototypes and processes.

 Research Data

-Data that is related to a published research finding that was produced under a federally sponsored award to a nongovernmental entity, that is used by the federal government in the development of an agency action that has the force and effect of law as it relates to property.
-It generally includes, “the recorded factual material commonly accepted in the scientific community as necessary to validate research findings.
-It excludes:
+Relating to Section 13.14 Intangible Property, in this manual, and the research data covered in that Section, research data means the recorded factual material commonly accepted in the scientific community as necessary to validate research findings, but not any of the following:

 physical objects, such as laboratory samples;